 Click Create workspace.

-After the workspace is created, an email will be sent to each new user (if the user has an email address associated).
 The first page of the workspace appears, and you can start working on the content right away.

 User Types Explained

 Any person invited to join a workspace starts out as a member.
 Members have access to all content within a workspace.
 They can capture and assess architecture artefacts if they have sufficient user rights.

 The person who created the workspace starts out as an admin.
 Admins can do everything a member can do.
 Additionally, they can add or remove users from a workspace, make workspaces private or public, and rename or delete workspaces.